TheArjunAgarwal/sem3-notes/agth.typ

 $
 Notice, $(b_1, b_2, b_3) prec (b_3, b_1, b_2) prec (b_2, b_3, b_1) prec (b_1, b_2, b_3)$ and we have a cycle.
 In this case, we don't have a popular matching.

-The following set of claims to some extent will provide a characterisation of popular matching.
+The following set of claims to some extent will provide a characterization of popular matching.

 #claim[
   A popular matching has to maximum on top-choice edges